 Credit risk is the risk that an issuer or other counter party to an investment will not fulfill its obligations.
-Investments are made under the 'prudent investor' standard outlined in the City's investment policy to ensure that (a) due diligence is exercised in accordance with State law, (b) any negative deviations are reported timely, and (c) reasonable action is taken to control any adverse developments.
+Investments are made under the 'prudent investor' standard outlined in the City's investment policy to ensure that (a) due diligence is exercised in accordance with State law, adverse developments. (b) any negative deviations are reported timely, and (c) reasonable action is taken to control any be incurred due to issuer default, market price changes, or closing investments prior to maturity due to unanticipated cash flow needs.
+Diversification of the City's investment portfolio by investment risk. institution, type of investment instrument, and term to maturity is the primary method to minimize The City recognizes that some level of risk is inherent in any investment transaction.
+Losses may